Skip to content

 Claude Code

-Anthropic maintains comprehensive certifications, including SOC 2 Type II, ISO 27001, and ISO/IEC 42001, with documentation updated in 2025.
+Anthropic holds SOC 2 Type II, ISO 27001, and ISO/IEC 42001 certifications.
+Anthropic's ISO 42001 certification was issued in January 2025 by Schellman Compliance LLC.
 The Trust Center provides access to penetration testing reports, security questionnaires, and compliance assessments.

 A HIPAA-ready configuration is available for Claude via Anthropic's API with Business Associate Agreements.
-However, HIPAA is not available for Claude for Enterprise, Amazon Bedrock, or Google Vertex AI deployments.
+For AWS Bedrock or Google Vertex AI deployments, consult those platforms' compliance documentation, as HIPAA coverage depends on the hosting provider's BAA rather than Anthropic's directly.

 Claude Code vs Augment Code: Pricing